The Marine Corps is a “Band of Brothers” and the FMDA represents the best of what our Corps stands for. This Association cuts across:

 4. Affiliate Units will be eligible for hospitality suite.
 These suites going to the units with the most registered hotel rooms.

-H. Affiliate Units will not be required to abide by the majority of the rules and regulations of the Association Bylaws except in regards to the Association Logo, which they may not reproduce or sell and insignia which incorporates the Associations name or same without written permission from the BOD.
-They will have no representation or vote in the Association affairs.
+H. Affiliate Units will not be required to abide by the majority of the rules and regulations of the Association By-Laws except in regards to the Association logo, which they may not reproduce or sell and insignia which incorporates the Associations name or same without written permission from the BOD.
+They will have no representation or vote in Association affairs.

 Article XV: Rules of Procedure

 A. The latest edition of Robert's Rules of Parliamentary Procedure and all subsequent revisions

 1. A motion to table a motion shall not be made or accepted by the President or the BOD.

 2. At any BOD meeting no one but Directors shall make or vote on motions.